Post-16 students to study more subjects under ‘Advanced British Standard’ – PM

 Paul Whiteman, general secretary of school leaders’ union NAHT, said: “To date, there has been no meaningful engagement with the profession on any part of this announcement.

-“Once again, there is a sense that ministers in Whitehall think they know better than the teachers and leaders working with pupils on a daily basis.
+He added: “The announcement raises so many questions, most importantly where all the additional teachers needed to deliver these reforms will come from.”

-“The announcement raises so many questions, most importantly where all the additional teachers needed to deliver these reforms will come from.
+Daniel Kebede, general secretary of the National Education Union (NEU), said: “Rishi Sunak is doubling down on pie-in-the-sky education policies.
+He is completely out of touch with reality.”

-“There are also huge questions around what this means for the curriculum and for higher education.”
+He added: “There is no magic wand to create English and maths teachers in sufficient numbers to educate 11 to 16-year-olds, let alone at A-level too.”